-For something a bit different today, let’s talk about morale.
+For something a bit different today, let’s talk about eco-anxiety.

-For those interested in green living it can be challenging at the best of times to have high morale.
+For those interested in green living it can be challenging at the best of times to have to keep your morale up.
 There’s always a bad news story about climate change doing the rounds.
 Sometimes there are good news stories but you really have to seek these out.
 But the bad ones?
 It seems like they fly right at you as soon as your switch on your computer.
 And sometimes it feels like although you’ve made some environmentally friendly changes in your life, that it’s just not enough.
 Eco-anxiety is a very real condition.

-It’s also tricky to keep morale up when green living has so so many grey areas.
-For example, is buying an fairtrade bag made from recycled materials in Guatemala better than buying a locally made bag made from non recycled materials that has zero air miles?
-Is wearing vegan shoes made from plastic better than wearing vegetable tanned leather made from by products of the meat industry?
-Is criticising people who aren’t vegan or vegetarian ok when you drive a car on a daily basis or holiday abroad twice a year?
+It’s also tricky to keep your eco-anxiety in check when green living has so so many grey areas.
+For example, is buying a fairtrade bag made from recycled materials in Guatemala better than buying a locally made bag made from non recycled materials that have zero air miles?
+Is criticising people who aren’t vegan or vegetarian ok when you holiday abroad three times a year?

-Trying to find an absolute answer to the imponderable is nigh on impossible and would drive you to a pit of despair if you contemplated them for too long.
+Trying to find an absolute answer to the imponderable is nigh on impossible.
+It would drive you to a pit of despair if you contemplated them for too long.

 The truth is there is no perfect way to live greenly.
 I firmly believe it simply is not humanly possible for a person to be 100% green in every single aspect of their life.

 But if that’s the case then shouldn’t we just give up the quest, and just live our lives recklessly without any regard for the environment?
 My answer is no – we keep trying to be as green as we can specific to our circumstances.
 So how can you keep your eco-anxiety in check when you can’t be 100% green?

 Let me let you into my secret as to how I keep my eco-anxiety in check.